Insect Conservation and Diversity

 Supporting Information/Supplementary Material

-Colour Work Agreement forms
+Colour Work Agreement Forms

 Therefore, please note that if there is colour artwork in your manuscript when it is accepted for publication, Blackwell Publishing require you to complete and return a Colour Work Agreement form before your paper can be published.
-This form can be downloaded as a PDF* from the internet.
-If you are unable to access the internet, or are unable to download the form, please contact the Production Editor at: firstname.lastname@example.org and they will be able to email or FAX a form to you.
-Once completed, please return the form to the Production Editor at the address below:
+This form can be downloaded as a PDF* (portable document format) file from the internet.
+If you are unable to access the internet, or are unable to download the form, please contact the Production Editor at firstname.lastname@example.org and they will be able to email or fax a form to you.

-John Wiley & Sons Singapore Pte.
-Ltd.
+John Wiley & Sons Ltd, European Distribution Centre

-Any article received by Wiley-Blackwell with colour work will not be published until the form has been returned.
+Any article received by Wiley Blackwell with colour work will not be published until the form has been returned.